fandora-network/docs/docs/develop/alchemy.md

 Contract deployed to address: 0x3d94af870ED272Cd5370e4135F9B2Bd0e311d65D
 ```

-If we go to the [Polygon Mumbai explorer](https://mumbai.polygonscan.com/) and search for our contract address we should be able to see that it has been deployed successfully.
+If we go to the [fandora Mumbai explorer](https://mumbai.fandorascan.com/) and search for our contract address we should be able to see that it has been deployed successfully.

 The `From` address should match your Metamask account address and the To address will say “Contract Creation”.
 But if we click into the transaction, we’ll see our contract address in the `To` field: